Music (MUS)

 MUS 10245 University Band (0-1 Credit Hours)

 This ensemble will provide a traditional concert band experience for brass, woodwind and percussion players in the Notre Dame community.
-Under the direction of Dr. Kenneth Dye and the Notre Dame band staff, the University band prepares and performs a wide variety of music, including everything from marches, overtures, and pop melodies to the traditional Notre Dame favorites.
+Under the direction of Dr. Paul Popiel and the Notre Dame band staff, the University band prepares and performs a wide variety of music, including everything from marches, overtures, and pop melodies to the traditional Notre Dame favorites.
 Rehearsals take place in the Band Building.
 Those who are able may register for MUS 10245 "University Band" for one credit, although registration is not required to participate.
 Application for membership can be made by contacting the band office.

 Course may be repeated.